SaiRevanth-J/bipolar-test/README.md

  c) cAdvisor capture the metrics of docker containers in Test-server.

- d) Cadvisor container is up and running on test-server    54.173.163.134:8080 .
+ d) Cadvisor container is up and running on test-server at  54.173.163.134:8080 .

- e) Created promethus.yml file in jenkins-server and configured to scrap the metrics of test-server docker containers as below from CAdvisor.
+ e) Created prometheus.yml file in jenkins-server and configured to scrap the metrics of test-server docker containers from CAdvisor as below .

+             scrape_configs:
+             - job_nam: Docker_containers
+               scrape_interval: 5s
+               static_configs:
+               - targets:
+                 - 54.173.163.134.8080

- f) In Jenkins-server Prometheus and grafana are launced as a docker container to stup  monitor and logging  with following commands
+ f) In Jenkins-server Prometheus and grafana are launced as a docker container to setup  monitor and logging  with following commands

        1. docker volume create prometheus-data
        2. docker run -d \